WHO WE ARE

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer.
 We only use (and store) non-essential cookies on your computer's browser or hard drive if you provide your consent.

 Please see our Cookies Policy for further information.

 All information you provide to us is stored on our secure servers or those of our third party sub-contractors.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our sites, you are responsible for keeping this password confidential. you must not share your password with anyone.

-We shall not transfer any personal data to any country outside of the European Economic Area unless we ensure that such personal data is subject to an adequate level of protection and appropriate legal safeguards in accordance with Data Protection Legislation.
+We shall not transfer any personal data to any country outside of the United Kingdom unless we ensure that such personal data is subject to an adequate level of protection and appropriate legal safeguards in accordance with Data Protection Legislation.

 YOUR RIGHT TO OBJECT UNDER DATA PROTECTION LAWS